← Back to blog

 What actually happened

-My wife mentioned the rep had stopped by.
-I asked her about it.
-She said I could review the doorbell recording if I wanted.
-So I sent my agent to review the recording for me, and it came back with a whole report.
+My wife said the rep came by.
+I asked her what he said.
+She told me I could watch the bell video if I want.
+So I sent my agent to watch it for me.
+It came back with a full report.

-It authenticated to my UDM controller using credentials I'd already wired into its environment.
-It listed the cameras, found the doorbell, queried the events API for ring activations in the right window, found the exact event at 5:03:07 PM.
-It downloaded the 5-minute clip.
-It split out the audio and ran it through Whisper.
-It pulled six still frames from the video at strategic timestamps.
-It read the lowercase wordmark embroidered on the rep's jacket and matched it to the marketing pamphlet in his hand.
-It searched the web for complaint patterns about the company brand and surfaced multiple BBB and consumer-review sources documenting their door-to-door practices.
-It told me the rep had no business card on him, which is a real-world sales red flag.
-It walked me through what to do if anyone in the house had signed anything on his tablet, including the Ontario direct-sales 10-day cooling-off window.
+It logged into my UDM box with keys I had set weeks ago.
+It pulled the list of all my cams.
+It found the bell cam.
+It asked the events list for all rings in that time span.
+It found the exact ring at five oh three oh seven PM.
+It got the five minute clip.
+It split the sound out and ran it through Whisper.
+It pulled six still shots from the video at key times.
+It read the small name sewn on his coat and matched it to the flyer in his hand.
+It searched the web for gripes about that brand.
+It found many BBB and review sites listing their door tactics.
+It told me the rep had no card on him.
+That is a sales red flag.
+It walked me through what to do if anyone in my home had signed on his tablet.
+It told me about the ten day rule in Ontario law for direct sales.

 Charcoal sketch of a desk with a glowing laptop showing a transcribed waveform and surveillance still frames pinned beside a handwritten notebook